How to Become an Entrepreneur: 4 Vital Tips for Success

 Yes, and a coffee shop is a pretty great business for a barista to open—IF that barista is willing to learn an entirely new set of skills called “business management.”

 Yes, management is a skill, which means it can be learned.
 So the plumber who wants to open a plumbing company should spend more time learning how to run a business than fix a leak.
 A fitness coach intent on going out on their own should spend more time learning how to market themselves and organize their paperwork than the latest training technique.
 A barista should spend more time learning how to grow a coffee shop and less time learning how to make a perfect latte.

 For more on this concept, read The E-Myth Revisited by Michael Gerber.
 It’ll change your life.

 4. Embrace the Day to Day Grind of the Entrepreneur

-The problem with most people learning how to become an entrepreneur is not that they lack a plan — it’s that they lack the day to day struggle needed to achieve their goals.
+The problem with most people learning how to become an entrepreneur is not that they lack a plan—it’s that they lack the day-to-day willingness to struggle that’s needed to achieve their goals.

 And anyone who tells you otherwise is trying to sell you a dream.
 And I’m not about that.
-You don’t need a dream — you need to get off your butt and put in some good old fashion work.
+You don’t need a dream.
+You need to get off your butt and put in some good old fashioned work.

 And even then, your business idea might fail.
-Because not every business idea is a guaranteed success — but YOU will succeed eventually if you are persistent enough to show up every day and work it.
+Because not every business idea is a guaranteed success—but YOU will succeed eventually if you are persistent enough to show up every day and work for it.